 Some of them found their game and then pointed to their location.
 (The Pointers)

 Some race to find their game, usually birds, and then retrieve it.
 (The Retrievers)

 Some were initially trained to find the birds, then pin them down on the ground until hunters could use nets to capture them (The Setters)

 The oldest group was thought to have originated in Spain and were used to flush birds from their hiding places.
 These were the Spaniels, the word meaning Spanish dog.

-This group of dogs is also called Gun Dogs in many parts of the world.
+This type of dog is also referred to as a Gun Dog in many parts of the world.

 They are still a favorite of hunters in the 21st century, but are mostly found as household pets.
 Many have been recruited to be used as service dogs for the disabled or as a bomb or drug sniffers for law enforcement agencies.